 Since the slopes of the regression models are not only different, but in different directions (one positive, one negative), and the y intercepts are very different, we can conclude that the association is confounded or modified by sex.

+Point: 0 out of 5.

 b.